greenboxal/doggohub/doc/web_hooks/web_hooks.md

 ## Webhook endpoint tips

-If you are writing your own endpoint (web server) that will receive GitLab webhooks keep in mind the following things:
+If you are writing your own endpoint (web server) that will receive DoggoHub webhooks keep in mind the following things:

 -   Your endpoint should send its HTTP response as fast as possible.
-If you wait too long, GitLab may decide the hook failed and retry it.
+If you wait too long, DoggoHub may decide the hook failed and retry it.
 -   Your endpoint should ALWAYS return a valid HTTP response.
-If you do not do this then GitLab will think the hook failed and retry it.
+If you do not do this then DoggoHub will think the hook failed and retry it.
     Most HTTP libraries take care of this for you automatically but if you are writing a low-level hook this is important to remember.
--   GitLab ignores the HTTP status code returned by your endpoint.
+-   DoggoHub ignores the HTTP status code returned by your endpoint.

 ## Secret token